NEW CUSTOMER BONUS!

 What to put above your shower surround depends on your shower’s design and how much upkeep you want to deal with.

-If you have an acrylic shower, it’s best to use an acrylic ceiling panel.
+If you have an acrylic shower, it’s best to use an acrylic ceiling panel that matches or complements the shower surround.
 This will be installed seamlessly with your wall panels, creating a watertight, low-maintenance finish.

 READ MORE: What are the Benefits of an Acrylic Shower Ceiling Panel?

 If you have a tiled shower, a tiled ceiling is the more aesthetic match.
-However, tiled ceilings come with a big caution: tile grout is porous.
+However, tiled ceilings come with a big caution: Grout is porous.
 Over time, steam and moisture can cause the grout to deteriorate, and in the worst-case scenario, tiles could eventually loosen and fall.
-This is true of your shower walls true – and it’s the reason Improveit typically advises against tile installations whenever possible.
+This is true of your shower walls too, and it’s the reason Improveit advises against tile installations whenever possible.

 acrylic shower ceiling panel what to put above a shower surround